 - would like to explore the way that media are used to express a range of themes, issues and ideologies

 - would like to look at the practical side of media as well as the underlying theory.

 Visits from industry professionals, cinema trips and exhibitions of student work at the Arts Picturehouse Cinema in Cambridge form an important part of the course.

-At least 7 GCSEs at Grade 4 in a range of subjects including Maths and English.
-A Grade 4 or equivalent is required in Media Studies if taken at GCSE level.
+At least 7 GCSEs at Grade 4 or above in a range of subjects including Maths and English.
+A Grade 5 or equivalent is required in Media Studies if taken at GCSE level.